eunos-1128/openstructure/modules/doc/actions.rst

                           Path to USalign executable to compute TM-score.
 If not given, an OpenStructure internal copy of USalign code is used.
+    --override-usalign-mapping
+                          Override USalign mapping and inject our own rigid mapping.
+Only works if external usalign executable is provided that is reasonably new and contains that feature.
     --qs-score            Compute QS-score, stored as key "qs_global", and the QS-best variant, stored as key "qs_best".
 Interfaces in the reference with non-zero contribution to QS-